carolinee228/FOSS4G-Access-To-Services/README.md

 Welcome!
 This workshop will guide you through performing a public transport accessibility analysis using Python inside QGIS.
 We will calculate the travel time from a set of origins to a set of destinations using open-source tools and data.

+DISCLAIMER: This project is provided "as is", without warranty of any kind.
+Use of this code is at your own risk.
+The authors and contributors assume no responsibility for any issues, damages, or losses that may arise from using, modifying, or distributing this software.
+By using this code, you agree that you are solely responsible for ensuring it is suitable for your purposes, and you accept all risks associated with its use.

 ---

 ## Prerequisites